rmosolgo/graphql-ruby/guides/queries/interpreter.md

   The interpreter uses class-based schema definitions only, and never converts them to legacy GraphQL definition objects.
 Any custom definitions to GraphQL objects should be re-implemented on custom base classes.

+- `GraphQL::Schema::Field#resolve_field`

+  If you customized your base field's resolution method, it needs an update.
+The interpreter calls a different method: `#resolve(obj, args, ctx)`.
+There are two differences with the new method:

+  - `args` is plain ol' Ruby Hash, with symbol keys, instead of a `GraphQL::Query::Arguments`
+  - `ctx` is a `GraphQL::Query::Context` instead of a `GraphQL::Query::Context::FieldResolutionContext`

+  But besides that, it's largely the same.

 Maybe this section should have been called _incompatibility_ 🤔.

 ## Extending the Runtime